Syzygium anisatum

-Ringwood's natural distribution in the wild is restricted to the Nambucca and Bellinger Valleys in the subtropics of New South Wales, Australia.
+Ringwood's natural distribution in the wild is restricted to the Nambucca and Bellinger Valleys in northeastern New South Wales.

 Uses

 Used as a flavouring spice and herbal tea ingredient.
 Although previously known, it was first sold in the early 1990s as a bushfood spice, and in the mid 1990s cultivated in plantations to meet demand.

 The essential oil of S. anisatum contains anethole and methyl chavicol, imparting licorice and aniseed flavours respectively.

 'Aniseed myrtle' is the name originally coined to specifically describe high quality selections of the trans-anethole chemotype (90%+) - generally recognized as safe for flavouring.
 These selections are propagated from cutting for consistent essential oil quality.
 The aniseed myrtle selections are also low in methyl chavicol and cis-anethole (less than 0.1%).

 Research indicates that aniseed myrtle oil has antimicrobial activity, including on the pathogenic yeast Candida albicans.

 Myrtle rust

-A significant fungal pathogen, myrtle rust (Uredo rangelii), was detected in aniseed myrtle plantations in January 2011.
+A significant fungal pathogen, myrtle rust (Austropuccinia), was detected in aniseed myrtle plantations in January 2011.
 Myrtle rust severely damages new growth and threatens aniseed myrtle production.
 Controls are being developed.